-Astrology studies the movement of and relationships between the planets and other celestial bodies — and, of course, how they influence us Earth babies and our daily lives.
-If you're an avid astrology addict (or even just consistent in reading your daily horoscope on the train every morning), you've almost certainly come across words like "trine" or "square" in the description of planets and how they're affecting us.
-These transiting relationships are called aspects, and the major aspects in astrology are super important when it comes to understanding exactly how the movement of planets in the sky affects us.
+Astrology tracks the movement of and relationships between the planets and other celestial bodies and interprets how they influence us earth babies and our daily lives.
+If you're an avid astrology addict (or even just a casual horoscope reader), then you've almost certainly come across words like "trine" or "square" in the description of planets and how they're affecting us.
+These ever-changing relationships between planets in astrology are called aspects, and the five major planetary aspects are super important when it comes to understanding exactly how astrology affects us.

-Of the five major aspects, some are considered hard aspects, or angles that bring about more difficulty and discord.
+Of the five major aspects, some are considered hard aspects, or angles that bring about more difficulty and struggle.
 Those are opposition and square.
 The easy aspects (sometimes known as soft aspects) are sextile and trine, and are considered to be gentler, and more positive and auspicious.
 A conjunction isn't generally aligned with either category, considering the strong potential for it to go in either direction depending on the planets involved.
-But remember, none of this is written in stone: You can certainly have a helpful square or an unproductive trine.
-It's all in the details, so we can't over-generalize too much.
+But remember, it all depends on the planets involved: You can certainly have a helpful square or a not-so-helpful trine.
+Each planetary meet-up will look a little bit different.